nochiel/giveBTC/doc/use-cases.md

 ## Tradeoffs

-A typical donation app involves many moving parts for someone who uses it:
+A typical donation app involves many moving parts for someone who uses it.
+In order of priority for self-sovereignty, these parts are:

+- Private Keys
+    - Keys are essentially one's coins.
+If one does not control their private keys, they merely have an IOU (from whomever holds their keys, e.g. an exchange) or they have nothing (see, for instance, all the users of AfriCrypt who were left with nothing when the founders of that exchange fled in 2021).
 - Bitcoin node
+    - A node is the source of truth about the state of the Bitcoin network.
+Without a node, one has to trust 3rd parties to tell their wallet the state of the Bitcoin network and their won unspent transaction outputs (UTXOs).
 - Lightning node
-- Web hosting
 - Bitcoin wallet
+    - A wallet is essentially a collection of public keys that were generated in some way from one or more private keys.
 - Lightning channels
-- Private Keys
 - Wallet backups
 - Lightning channels backups
 - Backups of private keys
 - Onboarding costs and time
 - Operational and maintenance costs
+- Web hosting for whatever public/private services one might want to run e.g. a donations page or online store.

 Ideally, one should be fully sovereign.
 This would require that person to **run** their own Bitcoin and Lightning nodes, **manage** their channels, securely **create and store** backups, **connect** their nodes through Tor, **host** their own website with something like Yunohost, **backup** their private keys or seed phrase on metal, and **backup** their Lightning channels states.

 However, this situation usually requires deep **technical expertise** and **time** commitment and incurs high **costs**.
+Additionally, there are risks: if something goes wrong and one loses their funds there is no CEO or customer service department of Bitcoin whom one can call.
+Sovereignty's other side is personal responsibility.

 Naturally, therefore, compromises must be made.
-But some aspects shouldn't be compromised on, perhaps more importantly it should be ensured that the user remains in control of their own private keys and only the user knows what the private keys are, i.e.  _`giveBTC` remains self-custodial._ Otherwise, `giveBTC` would have a deep security tradeoff most likely not worth taking.
+But some aspects shouldn't be compromised on, perhaps more importantly it should be ensured that the user remains in control of their own private keys and only the user knows what the private keys are, i.e.  _`giveBTC` tries to be a repositor of what services and tools allow the user to custody their own keys and make decisions about tradeoffs while receiving bitcoin donations.

 Another compromise the app should not make relates to privacy.
-Addresses should not be reused by default.
-Optionally, but for activists most likely necessarily, the app should be behind a torgap.

-Some tradeoffs that _can_ be made relate to `node`, `hosting`, and `backups`.
+Consider reading [A beginner's guide to Bitcoin privacy](https://bitcoiner.guide/privacy/) for a list of the main things users of Bitcoin should keep in mind.

+The fundamental question of tradeoffs in Bitcoin is with respect to trusted third parties.
+Bitcoin users should answer for themselves the question: "Who am I trusting for the various aspects of my Bitcoin usage?"
+Having some idea of the answers to these questions is important because history shows that *trusted intermediaries are security holes*'

 ### Node